Writers of the Guru Granth Sahib: Sikh gurus

-Whilst these six guru are widely accepted as having their writings included in the Guru Granth Sahib, there are some who argue compositions of Guru Har Rai and Guru Gobind Singh are also included.
+Whilst these six gurus are widely accepted as having their writings included in the Guru Granth Sahib, there are some who argue compositions of Guru Har Rai and Guru Gobind Singh are also included.
 A Salok Mahalla Satvan (7) and Dohra Mahalla Dasvan (10) have been attributed by some to the seventh and tenth gurus, respectively.

 Bhagats

-In the below list, the Bhagats (ਭਗਤ, from Sanskrit भक्त) were holy men of various sects whose teachings are included in the Sri Guru Granth Sahib ji.
-Their bani come under the title Bani Bhagtaan Ki.
+In the below list, the Bhagats (ਭਗਤ, from Sanskrit भक्त) were holy men of various sects whose teachings are included in the Guru Granth Sahib.
+Their bani (compositions) come under the title Bani Bhagtaan Ki.
 The word "Bhagat" means devotee, and comes from the Sanskrit word Bhakti, which means devotion and love.
 Bhagats evolved a belief in one God that preceded Kabir's selecting the writings of the great Hindu Bhaktis and Sufi saints.